databio/pypiper/README.md

 pipeline = pypiper.PipelineManager(name="my_pipeline", outfolder=outfolder)
 ```

 Now, the workhorse of PipelineManager is the `run()` function.
-Essentially, you just create a shell command as a string in python, and then pass it and its output to `run()`.
+Essentially, you just create a shell command as a string in python, and then pass it and its target output to `run()`.

 ```
 target = os.path.join(outfolder, "outfile.txt")